glangmead/longhead/content/posts/2026-05-15-the-ring-app.md

 ![Page 337 from Julius Burghold's libretto, plus my annotations](/img/burghold_337.png)

-And here's how that is presented in my app at the moment:
+And here's how that is presented in my app at the moment.
+(Notice the missing translations -- I didn't notice at first that I'd chosen a buggy section, but I might as well.
+This is a long section of simultaneous singing and Armour divided it up differently, so I'll have to go in manually in the end to fix everything up.)

 ![Screenshot of The Ring App running on macOS, showing the same region of the libretto as the Julius Burghold screenshot.](/img/ringapp.png)